barichd/brailleorch/borframework.md

 Signs to be transcribed (button)
 A dialog list out some signs.
 Uncheck some of them when transcribing scores for beginners.
 The signs are: clefs, fingerings, articulations, ornaments, texts, lyrics, and chord symbols.
 All are checked by default.

+Use ottava indications (checkbox)
+When checked, octave marks at the beginning and end of an 8va/15ma or 8vb/15mb passage will be transcribed according to rules specified in the code.
+Otherwise, they are treated as common octave marks, and shown only when needed.

 Unison method (radio buttons)
 Interval (octave interval preceded by octave mark)